rafeldaniel/Getting_Cleaning_assignment/README.md

   c. row bind test and train file

-Add all the Inertial Signals files as new columns.
+Add all the Inertial Signals files as new columns to the x set.
 The final dataset contains 1029 rows and 1152 columns (9 signals with 128 measurements each)

-The resulting data frame can be added to the x data set processed by getclean X function to obtain a complete set with all the data